QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

         x = (A'A)^{-1}A'b

-3. In the case of a square matrix, :math:`A` the  eigenvalue problem of finding :math:`x` and :math:`\lambda` such that
+3. In the case of a square matrix :math:`A`, the  eigenvalue problem is that of finding :math:`x` and :math:`\lambda` such that

     .. math::

         A x = \lambda x

-    For the eigenvalue problems.
-Keep in mind that that you do not always require all of the :math:`\lambda`, and sometimes the largest (or smallest) would be enough.
-For example, calculating the spectral radius only requires the maximum eigenvalue in absolute value.
+    For eigenvalue problems, keep in mind that you do not always require all of the :math:`\lambda`, and sometimes the largest (or smallest) would be enough.
+For example, calculating the spectral radius requires only the eigenvalue with maximum absolute value.